virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onBeforeUnlinkDockerNodes

-Event will be executed before the action *unLinkDockerNodes* will run.
-This event will execute for every unlinking containers action.
+This event is executed before the *unLinkDockerNodes* action and is run for each unlinking containers action.
+The *onBeforeUnlinkDockerNodes* event is applied for Docker containers only.
-For Docker containers only

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
-    - `alias` - alias for unlinks nodes
+    - `alias` - alias for unlinking nodes
     - `sourceNodeId` - source node for links storage
     - `targetNodeId` - target node for links storage
-    - `isAutoRestart` *[boolean]* - auto restart after links
+    - `isAutoRestart` *[boolean]* - auto restart after unlinking
 - `${event.response.}`:
-    - `result` - parameters are absent.
+    - `result` - parameters are absent

 ### onAfterUnlinkDockerNodes

-Event will be executed after the action *unLinkDockerNodes* will run.
-This event will execute for every unlinking containers action.
+This event is executed after the *unLinkDockerNodes* action and is run for each unlinking containers action.
+The *onAfterUnlinkDockerNodes* event is applied for Docker containers only.
-For Docker containers only

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
-    - `alias` - alias for unlinks nodes
+    - `alias` - alias for unlinking nodes
     - `sourceNodeId` - source node for links storage
     - `targetNodeId` - target node for links storage
-    - `isAutoRestart` *[boolean]* - auto restart after links
+    - `isAutoRestart` *[boolean]* - auto restart after unlinking
 - `${event.response.}`:
     - `result` - result code.
-0 is success action result.
+The successful action result is *'0'*.

 ### onBeforeSetDockerEnvVars

-Event will be executed before the [action *setDockerEnvVars*](/reference/docker-actions/#docker-environment-variables) will run.
-This event will execute for every docker container which sets environment variables action.
+The event will be triggered before the [*setDockerEnvVars*](/reference/docker-actions/#docker-environment-variables) action.
+It is executed for every docker container upon setting environment variables.
+The *onBeforeSetDockerEnvVars* event is applied for Docker containers only.
-For Docker containers only

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
     - `nodeId` - curent node identifier
-    - `data` - variables set for container
+    - `data` - variables set for a container
 - `${event.response.}`:
-    - `result` - parameters are absent.
+    - `result` - parameters are absent

 ### onAfterSetDockerEnvVars

-Event will be executed after the [action *setDockerEnvVars*](/reference/docker-actions/#docker-environment-variables) will run.
-This event will execute for every docker container which sets environment variables action.
+The event will be triggered before the [*setDockerEnvVars*](/reference/docker-actions/#docker-environment-variables) action.
+It is executed for every docker container upon setting environment variables.
+The *onAfterSetDockerEnvVars* event is applied for Docker containers only.
-For Docker containers only

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
     - `nodeId` - curent node identifier
-    - `data` - variables set for container
+    - `data` - variables set for a container
 - `${event.response.}`:
     - `result` - result code.
-0 is success action result.
+The successful action result is *'0'*.

 ### onBeforeSetDockerEntryPoint

-Event will be executed before the [action *setDockerEntryPoint*](/reference/docker-actions/#docker-environment-variables) will run.
-This event will execute for every docker container which sets entry point action.
+This event will be called before the [*setDockerEntryPoint*](/reference/docker-actions/#docker-environment-variables) action.
+It is executed for every docker container upon setting the entry point.
+The *onBeforeSetDockerEntryPoint* event is applied for Docker containers only.
-For Docker containers only

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
     - `nodeId` - curent node identifier
-    - `data` - entry point set for container
+    - `data` - entry point set for a container
 - `${event.response.}`:
-    - `result` - parameters are absent.
+    - `result` - parameters are absent

 ### onAfterSetDockerEntryPoint

-Event will be executed after the [action *setDockerEntryPoint*](/reference/docker-actions/#docker-environment-variables) will run.
-This event will execute for every docker container which sets entry point action.
+This event will be called after the [*setDockerEntryPoint*](/reference/docker-actions/#docker-environment-variables) action.
+It is executed for every docker container upon setting the entry point.
+The *onAfterSetDockerEntryPoint* event is applied for Docker containers only.
-For Docker containers only

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
     - `nodeId` - curent node identifier
-    - `data` - entry point set for container
+    - `data` - entry point set for a container
 - `${event.response.}`:
     - `result` - result code.
-0 is success action result.
+The successful action result is *'0'*.

 ### onBeforeSetDockerRunCmd

-Event will be executed before the [action *setDockerRunCmd*](/reference/docker-actions/#docker-environment-variables) will run.
-This event will execute for every docker container which sets run commands action.
+The event will be executed before the [*setDockerRunCmd*](/reference/docker-actions/#docker-environment-variables) action.
+It is triggered for every docker container, upon setting run configs.
+This event is compatible with Docker containers only.
-For Docker containers only

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
     - `nodeId` - curent node identifier
-    - `data` - run cmd set for container
+    - `data` - run cmd set for a container
 - `${event.response.}`:
-    - `result` - parameters are absent.
+    - `result` - parameters are absent

 ### onAfterSetDockerRunCmd

-Event will be executed after the [action *setDockerRunCmd*](/reference/docker-actions/#docker-environment-variables) will run.
-This event will execute for every docker container which sets run commands action.
+The event will be executed after the [*setDockerRunCmd*](/reference/docker-actions/#docker-environment-variables) action.
+It is triggered for every docker container, upon setting run configs.
+This event is compatible with Docker containers only.
-For Docker containers only

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
     - `nodeId` - curent node identifier
-    - `data` - run cmd set for container
+    - `data` - run cmd set for a container
 - `${event.response.}`:
     - `result` - result code.
-0 is success action result.
+The successful action result is *'0'*.

 ### onBeforeStartDockerService

-Event will execute every time when Docker RunCmd commands will be execute.
-So this event will execute always for each docker container.
-For example, before starting container, restarting container and start environment.
+This event will be executed each time before running the Docker *RunCmd* commands.
+Thus, it will be always carried out for each docker container action, e.g. before starting/restarting container and starting environment.
-For Docker containers only.

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
     - `nodeId` - curent node identifier
 - `${event.response.}`:
-    - `result` - parameters are absent.
+    - `result` - parameters are absent

 ### onAfterStartDockerService

-Event will execute every time when Docker RunCmd commands will be execute.
-So this event will execute always for each docker container.
-For example, after starting container, restarting container and start environment.
-For Docker containers only

-Event placeholders:
+This event will be executed each time after running the Docker *RunCmd* commands.

+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
     - `nodeId` - curent node identifier
 - `${event.response.}`:
     - `result` - result code.
-0 is success action result.
+The successful action result is *'0'*.

 ### onBeforeAddDockerVolume

-Event will perform before adding volumes into docker container.
-It will execute once for every Docker container.
+The event will be performed before adding volumes to Docker container.
+It will be executed once for each Docker container.
-For Docker containers only

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
-    - `nodeGroup` - curent node group      ,
+    - `nodeGroup` - curent node group
     - `path` - volume path
 - `${event.response.}`:
-    - `result` - parameters are absent.
+    - `result` - parameters are absent

 ### onAfterAddDockerVolume

-Event will perform after adding volumes into docker container.
-It will execute once for every Docker container.
+This event will be performed after adding volumes to Docker container.
+It will be executed once for each Docker container.
-For Docker containers only

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
-    - `nodeGroup` - curent node group      ,
+    - `nodeGroup` - curent node group
     - `path` - volume path
 - `${event.response.}`:
     - `result` - result code.
-0 is success action result.
+The successful action result is *'0'*.

 ### onBeforeRemoveDockerVolume

-Event will perform before removing volumes into docker container.
-It will execute once for every Docker container.
+The *onBeforeRemoveDockerVolume* event will be called before removing volumes from Docker container.
+It will be executed once for each Docker container.
-For Docker containers only

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
-    - `nodeGroup` - curent node group      ,
+    - `nodeGroup` - curent node group
     - `path` - volume path
 - `${event.response.}`:
-    - `result` - parameters are absent.
+    - `result` - parameters are absent

 ### onAfterRemoveDockerVolume

-Event will perform after removing volumes into docker container.
-It will execute once for every Docker container.
+The *onAfterRemoveDockerVolume* event will be triggered after removing volumes from Docker container.
+It will be executed once for each Docker container.
-For Docker containers only

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
     - `nodeGroup` - curent node group
     - `path` - volume path
 - `${event.response.}`:
     - `result` - result code.
-0 is success action result.
+The successful action result is *'0'*.

 ## Events filtering

 Optionally, events can be filtered by *nodeGroup*, *nodeType* and *nodeId* parameters.
-As a result, the defined actions will be executed only when the called event matches specified filter rules.
+As a result, the defined actions will be executed only when the called event matches specified filtering rules.
 <br><br>
-Otherwise (i.e. if no filtering rules are specified), every Event is listened by all environment entities.
+Otherwise (i.e. if no filtering rules are specified), every **Event** is listened by all environment entities.

+<b>Examples</b>

 ###By nodeGroup
 ```